enatsek/Debian-Ubuntu/systemd2.md

 You might think I like systemd.
 On the contrary—I don't like it; in fact, I dislike it.
 But since my preferred distributions (Debian and Ubuntu) use it, I've had to learn it as well.

 ### 0.2.
+Environment

+This tutorial is prepared using Debian 12/13 and Ubuntu 24.04/26.04 editions.
+I believe it will be valid with any distro with systemd.

+### 0.3.
 Sources

 For this tutorial, I tried a different approach.
-Instead of gathering information solely from the internet and books, I posed questions to ChatGPT and compiled the answers.
+Instead of gathering information solely from the internet and books, I posted questions to ChatGPT and compiled the answers.

 Unfortunately (or perhaps fortunately), ChatGPT provided a significant amount of incorrect information.
 I verified every answer before preparing this tutorial.